Top of the Form (quiz show)

-Top of the Form was a BBC radio and television quiz show for teams from secondary schools in the United Kingdom which ran for 38 years, from 1948 to 1986.
+Top of the Form is a BBC radio and television quiz show for teams from secondary schools in the United Kingdom which ran for thirty-eight years, from 1948 to 1986.

 The programme began on Saturday 1 May 1948, as a radio series, at 7.30pm on the Light Programme.
 It progressed to become a TV series from 1962 to 1975.
 A decision to stop the programme was announced on 28 September 1986 and the last broadcast was on Tuesday 2 December.
 The producer, Graham Frost, was reported to have said it had been cancelled because the competitive nature of the show jarred with modern educational philosophy.